rogerbinns/apsw/doc/benchmarking.rst

-      Supplies the SQL as a single string consisting of multiple statements.  apsw handles this normally via cursor.execute while pysqlite requires that cursor.executescript is called.
+      Supplies the SQL as a single string consisting of multiple statements.  apsw handles this normally via cursor.execute while sqlite3 requires that cursor.executescript is called.
 The string will be several kilobytes and with a factor of 50 will be in the megabyte range.
 This is the kind of query you would run if you were restoring a database from a dump.
-(Note that pysqlite silently ignores returned data which also makes it execute faster).
+(Note that sqlite3 silently ignores returned data which also makes it execute faster).

     statements: